cloudspeech/houdini-talk/short-essay.md

 But did you notice something?

-A new twist of Houdini's trick, the self-vanishing web component!
+Ladies and Gentlemen, a new stunt by Houdini: the self-vanishing web component!

-At the end, trans-dash-late _replaces_ itself _with_ the text,
+I say that because here trans-dash-late _replaces_ itself _with_ the text.

-Unlike Houdini, I tell you the trick:
+How can that work?

+Well, Houdini's trick were secret, but this is open source, so here's how:

 Text is also a DOM node, so we can store a global reference to it before we remove the web component.